greggilbert/recaptcha/README.md

 	),
 ```

-You can do this both in the config and through the `Form::captcha()` call.
+You can do this both in the config and through the `Recaptcha::render()` call.

 ## Limitation